 Risk of Investing in Small-Capitalization Companies.
-Small-capitalization companies may be more volatile and more likely than large- and medium-capitalization companies to have narrower product lines, fewer financial resources, less management depth and experience and less competitive strength.
-Returns on investments in securities of these companies could trail the returns on investments in securities of large- and medium- capitalization companies.
+Small-capitalization companies may be more volatile and more likely than medium- and large-capitalization companies to have narrower product lines, fewer financial resources, less management depth and experience and less competitive strength.
+Returns on investments in securities of small-capitalization companies could trail the returns on investments in securities of medium- and large-capitalization companies.